 Did you know that 27% of students say they experience one or more mental health problems?
 Nearly 47% of these students say they find it difficult to complete daily tasks, and 4% say they cannot even attempt them.
 Of these students, depression takes the lead with a whopping 77% and anxiety follows closely behind at 74%.
 Eating disorders are the next common mental health issue among students with 14% experiencing them and learning disabilities and developmental issues both at 5%.
 [YouGov 2016]

 Now, it’s obvious that the main source of stress is because they are studying, the long lectures, the heavy assignments, the strenuous placements, the horrifyingly short deadline periods and of course, revision.
-However, it’s time to slap some sarcasm on that and say “Really?
-You really think that’s it?!” because shock horror, there’s more to student life than what you may think.
-As much as the media likes to propagate, it’s not all about studying all day and partying all night (Yes, Muslims can halal party too.
-It just involves a lot of Netflix).
+However, there’s more to student life than what you may think.
 After university stress (71%), there is the concern of finding a job after university (39%), then family stress (35%), other jobs and relationships (23%), and friends (22%) – all of which contribute to the levels of stress that student’s experience.
-Imagine all of that parallel to being trapped in your own head?
-Yikes.
+Imagine all of that whilst trying to lead a healthy life?
 [YouGov 2016]

 As academic pressures rise, and university services are stretched to the max, England has witnessed mental health issues among students in the first year rise fivefold in the last decade.
 In 2015 there were 134 student suicides, and in the same year there was a record level of drop outs among students that had mental health issues.

 It’s alarming.
 Students are the professionals of tomorrow and the caretakers of the future.
 What can we do to help them?